I recently overhauled and restored this stunning Accuphase E-202 integrated amplifier. Read on for all the details.

 I’ve just repaired this lovely McIntosh Laboratories C220 preamplifier.
 This seemingly high-quality preamp fell victim to a growing problem with newer gear – modern Pb-free production processes.

 The McIntosh C220 preamplifier is a hybrid tube/transistor based preamplifier, featuring a phono preamp and microprocessor control.
 It’s a well-made unit, though not like the McIntosh of old.
 The board is high-quality fibreglass and internal layout is clean and tidy, using nice parts.… Read more

 I recently repaired and completely restored two stunning Accuphase M-60 monophonic power amplifiers.
 Read on to learn how these wonderful amplifiers were ruined by a local Perth electronics repairer, before they came to me.

-The Accuphase M-60 is a monophonic power amplifier, introduced in 1975 and capable of driving almost anything.
-This beast is capable of driving 300 watts continuously into 8 ohms, more into lower impedances.… Read more
+The Accuphase M-60 is a monophonic power amplifier.
+It was top of the Accuphase range when introduced in 1975 and capable of driving almost anything.… Read more

 I’ve just finished overhauling this absolutely incredible Sharp VZ-2000 linear-tracking record-playing boombox!